-127. SFA fails to provide female students an equal opportunity to participate in varsity intercollegiate athletics in violation of Title IX and 34 C.F.R A §106.41(c)(1).
+149. SFA fails to provide female students with equal opportunities to participate in varsity intercollegiate athletics in violation of 34 C.F.R. §106.41.

-128. SFA fails to comply with each part of the three-part test, described above, to demonstrate compliance with the requirements of Title IX.
+150. SFA also fails to comply with each part of the three-part test, described above, to demonstrate compliance with the requirements of Title IX.

-129. SFA does not provide female students with varsity intercollegiate athletic participation opportunities in numbers substantially proportionate to female undergraduate enrollment.
+151. SFA does not provide female students with varsity intercollegiate athletic participation opportunities in numbers substantially proportionate to female undergraduate enrollment.

-130. SFA is eliminating three fully rostered varsity teams that have female participants with the interest and ability to play.
+152. SFA is eliminating three fully rostered varsity teams that have female participants with the interest, ability, and competition available to play.

-131. SFA cannot show a history or continuing progress of program expansion for women.
+153. SFA cannot show a history or continuing progress of program expansion for women.
 Instead, by eliminating women's beach volleyball, bowling, and golf, SFA is contracting its program for women.

-132. SFA is not fully and effectively accommodating women's interests and abilities in its varsity intercollegiate athletic program.
+154. SFA is not fully and effectively accommodating women's interests and abilities in its varsity intercollegiate athletic program.

-133. Plaintiffs have the interest and ability to participate in women's varsity beach volleyball, bowling, and golf.
+155. Plaintiffs have the interest and ability to participate in women's varsity beach volleyball, bowling, and golf.

-134. High school students (the source of SFA's incoming, prospective, and future students) also have the interest and ability to participate in beach volleyball, bowling, and golf.
+156. High school students (the source of SFA's incoming, prospective, and future students) also have the interest and ability to participate in beach volleyball, bowling, and golf.

-135. Competition exists in women's beach volleyball, bowling, and golf because it is a major NCAA sport and SFA has offered the sport for many years-as have other schools in the NCAA.
+157. Competition exists in women's beach volleyball, bowling, and golf because it is a major NCAA sport and SFA has offered the sport for many years-as have other schools in the NCAA.

-136. SFA will continue and exacerbate its existing pattern and practice of sex discrimination in the allocation of athletic participation opportunities if it is not restrained from eliminating female athletic participation opportunities, including in women's beach volleyball, bowling, and golf.
+158. SFA will continue and exacerbate its existing pattern and practice of sex discrimination in the allocation of athletic participation opportunities if it is not restrained from eliminating female athletic participation opportunities, including in women's beach volleyball, bowling, and golf.

-137. Plaintiffs seek a declaration that SFA engaged in discrimination on the basis of sex by failing to offer female students equal opportunities to participate in intercollegiate athletics at SFA.
+159. Plaintiffs seek a declaration that SFA engaged in discrimination on the basis of sex by failing to offer female students equal opportunities to participate in intercollegiate athletics at SFA.

-138. Plaintiffs seek expedited preliminary and permanent injunctive relief requiring SFA to stop discriminating in the operation of its intercollegiate athletics program and to continue the women's beach volleyball, bowling, and golf teams at SFA in the 2025-26 academic year and beyond.
+160. Plaintiffs seek expedited preliminary and permanent injunctive relief requiring SFA to stop violating Title IX by depriving women of equal opportunities to participate in varsity intercollegiate athletics and to continue the women's beach volleyball, bowling, and golf teams, and all other women's varsity teams, at SFA in the 2025-26 academic year and beyond, unless and until SFA is and will be providing women with equal opportunities to participate in compliance with Title IX.

-139. As a result of SFA's discriminatory actions, Plaintiffs have been denied their civil right to receive equal opportunities to participate in varsity intercollegiate athletics free of sex discrimination.
+161. As a result of SFA's discriminatory actions, Plaintiffs have been denied their civil right to receive equal opportunities to participate in varsity intercollegiate athletics free of sex discrimination.

-140. They have been denied the educational, economic, physical, psychological, and social benefits of athletic participation.
+162. They have been denied the educational, economic, physical, psychological, and social benefits of athletic participation.
 They have also been and are being treated as second-class citizens, which has stigmatizing effects.

-141. If SFA is not restrained from eliminating the women's beach volleyball, bowling, and golf teams, these athletes will forever lose the opportunity to participate in intercollegiate sports at SFA-an opportunity that can last only four years, but provides a lifetime of educational, economic, physical, psychological, and social benefits.
+163. If SFA is not restrained from eliminating the women's beach volleyball, bowling, and golf teams, these athletes will forever lose the opportunity to participate in intercollegiate sports at SFA-an opportunity that can last only four years, but provides a lifetime of educational, economic, physical, psychological, and social benefits.

-142. As such, Plaintiffs and all members of the equal athletic participation class are entitled to the relief requested herein.
+164. As such, Plaintiffs and all members of the equal athletic participation class are entitled to the relief requested herein.